StuartGordonReid/Ant-Colony-Optimization/README.md

-# Ants
+# Ant In My Eyes Johnson
-Repository containing code for visualizing Ant Colony Optimization algorithms for clustering
+This repository is a code experiment for visualizing the Ant Colony Optimization (ACO) clustering algorithm.